-MidCountry Mortgage has streamlined the mortgage application process by offering a mortgage checklist online, and a friendly mortgage advisor by phone.
+MidCountry has streamlined the mortgage application process by offering mortgage resources online, and a friendly mortgage advisor by phone.

 Before you fill out your mortgage application, your mortgage expert will offer you a no obligation consultation.
 This is a fast and easy way to determine your mortgage options.
 You need to only answer a few questions about your income, existing debt and accumulated savings.

 The mortgage application is a written request for a mortgage and is the next step for a loan approval.
 You will be asked to supply personal information and documentation regarding your income, your employment, any outstanding debts, 6 months of bank account history and activity.
 Different programs require amounts of documentation, depending on the program you select.

 Consultation and application are the launching pads for becoming a savvy homebuyer.
 Contact a MidCountry mortgage expert today!

 From pre-qualification to closing, your mortgage expert or assisting loan processor will request and gather documentation, answer questions, and prepare your mortgage file for the underwriter.

 The processing of your mortgage is the gathering of all documentation required by the underwriter, in accordance with lender guidelines.
 The loan processor is in charge of the timely and accurate assemblage of the documentation, which ultimately determines whether your mortgage will be approved.

 Typically, your mortgage is processed from five to 20 days from the day of your application, depending on how quickly you send back the requested documents.
 MidCountry will begin processing your mortgage request within 48 hours of the day of your application.